UPDATE: 10/02/2018 CREDITORS PLAN TO GRAB BRANDS

 According to published reports the company has informed its employees that retailer may sell or close all its U.S. stores with a mass layoff of up to 33,000 employees in the coming months.
-The company has filed "liquidation" papers with the authority prior to its bankruptcy hearing.
+The company has filed "liquidation" papers with the proper authorities prior to its bankruptcy hearing.

 Original Post ...